YanaRudyi/anvi_bodycare_bot/README.md

 - requests
 - bs4
+- cachetools

-You can install them using `pip install -r product_parser_requirements.txt`
+You can install them using `pip install -r requirements.txt`